kjwilder/lightsout/strategy.md

 .
 P . .
 P
 ```

-Applying these rows to an empty board produces:
+Applying these rows to an empty board produces the following top two rows:
 ```
 0 0 0 0 0
 0 0 0 1 0